kdcouture/data-structures-and-algorithms/README.md

 ### RepeatedWord
 repeatedWordCheck() - This method takes in an input string and will return the first word that is repeated regardless of capilization or punctuation.
 ### HashTable
+left_join() - This method will preform a left join operation on a table compared to the passed in table.
 hash() - This method is the hash function for the table.
 add() - This method will add a new Key/Value pair into the hash table.
 contains() - This method will return true if the input key exists in the table, false otherwise.